 You should not rely upon forward-looking statements as predictors of future events.
 Such forward-looking statements represent our judgment or expectations regarding the future, and are subject to risks and uncertainties that may cause actual events and our future results to be materially different than expected by us or indicated by such statements.
 Such risks and uncertainties include in particular (but are not limited to) the risks and uncertainties related to the following: The online retail industry may not grow at the rate projected by market data, or at all.
 Failure of this market to grow at the projected rate may have a material and adverse effect on our business and the market price of our ADSs and Class A ordinary shares.
 In addition, the rapidly changing nature of the online retail industry results in significant uncertainties for any projections or estimates relating to the growth prospects or future condition of our market.
 Furthermore, if any one or more of the assumptions underlying the market data are later found to be incorrect, actual results may differ from the projections based on these assumptions.
 See also the information under "Item 3.
-Key Information - D. Risk Factors" and elsewhere in this annual report for a more complete discussion of these risks, assumptions and uncertainties and for other risks and uncertainties.
-These risks, assumptions and uncertainties are not necessarily all of the important factors that could cause actual results to differ materially from those expressed in any of our forward-looking statements.
-Other unknown or unpredictable factors also could harm our results.
-We undertake no obligation, and specifically decline any obligation, to update publicly or revise any forward-looking statements, whether as a result of new information, future events or otherwise.
+Key Information - D. Risk Factors" and elsewhere in this annual report for a more complete discussion of these risks, assumptions and uncertainties are not necessarily all of the important factors that could cause actual results to differ materially from those expressed in any of our forward-looking statements.
+Other unknown or unpredictable looking statements, whether as a result of new information, future events or otherwise.
 In light of these risks, uncertainties and assumptions, the forward-looking events discussed in this annual report might not occur.